Inder2108/react-gridstack-example/README.md

 The fix is simple:

-### 1. Load dependencies of gridstack
+### 1. Install dependencies of gridstack via npm
-Refer index.html, where the dependencies are added from CDN links
+Refer package.json where gridstack is added as a dependency to the project

-### 2. Store Gridstack in a global space
+### 2. Import Gridstack in your component
-Refer index.html, where the Gridstack is stored in global window object for reference
+Refer App.js, where Gridstack is being imported using import statements

 ### 3. Use useEffect hook to initialize Gridstack
 Refer App.js, where the react hook "useEffect" is initializing GridStack for the DOM

-#### Note
-The approach used is not "The Best".
-You should consider referencing the Gridstack using the correct way (either by using require syntax: If your project steup allows you to use require).
-But for those looking for using GridStack's amazing capabilities in React, this approach works just fine.